 Manu’s move to London also facilitated inspiring collaborations with numerous genre-leading artists.
 Most notably, in 2011 he recorded for Björk’s Biophilia album and has since been her touring drummer, playing three world tours with the Icelandic singer.
 He started writing and performing with sitar player Anoushka Shankar in 2013, earning a Grammy nomination for his work on her album Land of Gold.
 Manu has also leant his talents to the recorded works and live performances of The Cinematic Orchestra, Olafur Arnalds and Psy-Trance producers Shpongle.

 Additionally, Manu has written for both choir and orchestra, performing and recording one of these compositions, the Concertino Grosso, as soloist with the London Symphony Orchestra.
 He also appeared as soloist with the Philharmonie Strasbourg, Munich Chamber Orchestra and the Zurich Chamber Orchestra and other esteemed ensembles ensembles.

 As Hang player and percussionist, Manu Delago has performed in prestigious venues on six continents, including the Royal Albert Hall, Royal Festival Hall and Barbican in London, Carnegie Hall in New York, the Sydney Opera House and the Fuji Rock Festival in Japan.

-On his 2017 album Metromonk, Manu focussed on electronic sound manipulation of the Handpan and the live video of the track Freeze was filmed in the Austrian Alps, using 14 unmanned cameras.
+On his 2017 album Metromonk, Manu focused on electronic sound manipulation of the Handpan and the live video of the track Freeze was filmed in the Austrian Alps, using 14 unmanned cameras.
 The rapturous response to this Red Bull Music video premiere, inspired an even more audacious project – Parasol Peak, an album and film co-release, where Manu leads seven musicians on an alpine sound expedition, stopping at various locations and altitudes, to record live.

 Freeze (Live in the Alps)